-Intensive agriculture is driven by the need to increase yields and reduce costs and it's becoming evident that much of the food industry is unsustainable.
-With oil prices rising and climate change likely to exert even more pressure on agricultural systems, consumers have a major role to play in choosing to purchase food from more sustainable sources.
+Intensive agriculture is driven by the need to increase yields and reduce costs and because of this, much of the food industry is unsustainable.
+With climate change likely to exert even more pressure on agricultural systems, consumers have a major role to play in choosing to purchase food from more sustainable sources.

 Food now travels further than ever to provide us with year-round access to exotic produce from all over the world.
 Transporting food around the world in this way not only causes unnecessary pollution but also congests roads.
 Long distance food transport also means loss of freshness, flavour and nutrition as products are harvested before they are ripe and stored and refrigerated for long periods between production, packing and distribution.
 Chemicals and packaging are needed to increase shelf life and to protect it in transit.

 When food is produced in other countries it can be more difficult to monitor production, welfare and environmental standards.
 Buying food from countries that routinely fell rainforest to plant crops, for example, isn’t something most consumers would be comfortable doing.
 There is also a risk that as we become more reliant on imported food, we lose our ability to be self-sufficient, thereby putting our long-term food security at risk.

 Foods have a natural growing season.
 By buying seasonal, local food we support the local economy, ensure we are eating food which is fresh and in season, and prevent unnecessary food miles.